Git-K3rnel/VulnHub/PWNLAB-INIT/README.md

 ## 3.Gaining Shell

-yes, there is a `LFI` vulnerability in the cookie, so add the following cookie to your browser :
+Yes, there is a `LFI` vulnerability in the cookie, so add the following cookie to your browser :

 ```text
 lang=../upload/843eb8966ba95af4e3b673970ba8ebe8.png